Harajuku, Tokyo – 38 Things To Do + Photos 2025

 So after a day of sightseeing or shopping, grab a coffee from the rooftop Starbucks here and watch the sunset over Harajuku – you’re welcome!

-You might like – Our guide to the top Tokyo immersive events and experiences >
+You might like – Our guide to the best local foods to try on your first visit to Japan >

 A viral hit and massive on social media, Totti Candy Factory whips up candy floss / candy that is huge – their five flavour unicorn rainbow cotton candy is a best-seller.